 I always try to include NPS sites on my travel itineraries, not just because they are incredible destinations, but also because they feed my obsession with collecting stamps for my National Parks Passport.

 It seems I recall wondering at some point whether there was a website that linked all fifty of America’s State Parks in one location, and as it turned out, there is.
 “With 10,234 units and more than 759 million visits, ” America’s state park systems are highly-valued destinations both as scenic sites and locations for outdoor recreation.

-Be sure to consider state parks when planning your travel itinerary, and use the handy ASP tool for links to campsite and cabin reservation alternatives.
+Be sure to consider state parks when planning your USA road trip itinerary, and use the handy ASP tool for links to campsite and cabin reservation alternatives.

 America’s Scenic Byways

 It is no secret we prefer the backroads to the highways, so when planning U. S. road trip itineraries, don’t overlook the option of traveling along America’s National Scenic Byways.